Sustainability

 Compliance Management

 The Group has implemented preventive, monitoring and controlling measures to ensure compliance with relevant business operation laws and regulations.
-During the reporting period, the Group complied with all code provisions and, where appropriate, adopted the best-recommended practices as set out in the Corporate Governance Code, except code provision A.2.1 (chairman and chief executive officer).
+During the reporting period, the Group complied with all code provisions and, where appropriate, adopted the best-recommended practices as set out in the Corporate Governance Code, except code provision C.2.1 (chairman and chief executive officer).

-Under code provision A.2.1 of the Corporate Governance Code, the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
+Under code provision C.2.1 of the Corporate Governance Code, the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
 The Group does not separate the roles of the chairman and the chief executive officer at present.
 Mr. Ding Shui Po is the chairman and chief executive officer of the Group.
 He has extensive experience in the sportswear industry and is responsible for the Group’s overall corporate strategies, planning and business management.
 The Board believes that vesting the roles of chairman and chief executive officer in the same individual is beneficial to the business prospects and management of the Group.
-The balance of power and authority is ensured by the operation of the Board and senior management, which is comprised of experienced and high-calibre individuals.
-The Board currently consists of three executive directors and three independent non-executive directors and has a vital independence element in its composition.
+The balance of power and authority is ensured by the operation of the Board and senior management, which is comprised of experienced and high-caliber individuals.
+The Board currently consists of four executive directors and three independent non-executive directors and has a vital independence element in its composition.

 Anti-corruption

-We recognise the importance of instilling these values throughout our supply chain as well.
-All suppliers are required to sign the “Incorruptible Cooperation Agreement”, agreeing to abide by our standards regarding issues like bribery and fraud.
-For more details, please refer to our approach in supply chain management in the “Supplier Assessment and Management”.
+We also recognize the importance of promoting these values throughout the supply chain.
+All suppliers are required to sign the Incorruptible Cooperation Agreement and commit to adhering to our standards on issues such as bribery and fraud.
+For more information, please refer to the section — Supplier Assessment and Management for our approach to supply chain management.

 Conflict of Interest

-Our “Anti-corruption Policy” outlined the professional and ethical standards our employees must abide by in all business dealings.
-All staff members are required to regularly report any potential conflicts of interest.
-In addition, our “Supplier Code of Conduct” outlines our expectations and requirements of all suppliers, ensuring their operations align with our ethical standards.
+Our Anti-Corruption Policy also outlines the professional and ethical standards employees must adhere to in all business transactions.
+All employees are required to regularly report any potential conflicts of interest.
+Additionally, our Supplier Code of Conduct sets out our expectations and requirements for all suppliers, ensuring their operations align with our ethical standards.

 Whistleblowing Policy

-In 2023, no whistleblowing report was received from the whistleblowing channels.
+In 2024, no whistleblowing report was received from the whistleblowing channels.

 Responsible Marketing

-We adhere strictly to relevant advertising regulations, such as the “Advertising Law of the People’s Republic of China”, the “Anti-Unfair Competition Law of the People’s Republic of China”, the “E-commerce Law of the People’s Republic of China”, which protect the rights and interests of consumers and promote the sound development of advertising.
-We ensure all promotional activities and representations across all channels are balanced and accurate without overstatement of their functionality and ESG attributes.
+We strictly comply with relevant laws and regulations, including the Advertising Law of the People’s Republic of China, the Anti-unfair Competition Law of the People’s Republic of China and the E-commerce Law of the People’s Republic of China to protect consumer rights and promote the healthy development of the advertising industry.
+We ensure that all promotional activities and statements across various channels are accurate and do not exaggerate the functions or ESG attributes of our products.

-As a company handling significant volumes of customer information, we recognise our responsibilities in safeguarding customers’ data and information.
-In accordance with relevant laws and regulations, including the “Cyber Security Law of the People’s Republic of China” and the “Personal Data (Privacy) Ordinance of Hong Kong”, we have established policies such as the “Information Security Confidentiality System,” “Information Security Training Management Standard”, “Group Information Security Management Policy” and “Anti-Virus Management Standard” to ethically collecting, storing, using and protecting our customers’ data.
+As a company handling a significant amount of customer information, we recognize our responsibility to protect customer data and privacy.
+In compliance with laws and regulations, including the Cyber Security Law of the People’s Republic of China and the Personal Data (Privacy) Ordinance of Hong Kong, we have established policies such as the Information Security Confidentiality System, Information Security Training Management Standard, Group Information Security Management Policy and Anti-Virus Management Standard.
+These policies ensure that customer data is collected, stored, used, and protected in an ethical manner.

 Intellectual Property Protection